bblom23/autoPractice/README.md

 I am learning how to use git and github!

-Needed to substitute the new line with this line.
+Furthermore I will be using this Repo to store all the files I use for automation.
+The intention is for this to become my personal growth repo that can be showcased for my automation benchmarking.

-Also want to see if I can merge the branch.
+Cheers!